 And then, with sudden order and clarity, she reached for my hand and said, “Be careful out there, there’s a lot of traffic.”

-She weighed eighty-nine pounds soaking wet and I was born so fat she wondered if I had a neck.
+She weighed 89 pounds soaking wet.
+I was born so fat she wondered if I had a neck.

-She was beautiful, dainty, and feminine.
-I was square, squat, and bald.
+She was dainty and lovely.
+I was bald, boxy, and skeptical.

-As a baby, Mom taped plastic flowers to my head to make sure folks knew I was a girl.
+She taped plastic flowers to my head so people would know I was a girl.

 I called her ‘Little General’ behind her back and mocked her to her face when I was an adolescent.